Store Hours

 Protect Your Garden With Mulch

 Finish it all off with mulch and compost.
-Mulch controls weeds and keeps your soil from drying out.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger plants that bear more fruit and flowers.
-Compost and mulch can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+It may help foster larger and stronger plants that bear more flowers and fruit.
+Mulch keeps your soil moist and controls weeds.
+Compost and mulch can be purchased in-store or created at home.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

 Early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass or a pellet grill to your outdoor space.
 Shop for the fertilizer, soil, and seeds you need in the aisles of your Spring Garden Center, online, or on our mobile app.
 Let's get growing together.

 20131 N I-45